This site is funded by Valley Olive Oil & Balsamics, McGaheysville, VA

 Also see Featured Events photos below for local summer events listing by towns in Rockingham County

-Come to Fort Harrison and learn about trades of the past from our talented and devoted tradesmen and women, from 10am-3pm.
+Come to Fort Harrison and learn about trades of the past from our talented and devoted tradesmen and women at the Colonial Trades Fair, from 10am-3pm.
 There will be authentic live demonstrations, sales of handcrafted items and fun for the whole family.
-Free admission. fortharrisonva@gmail.com.
+Free admission. https://fortharrisonva.org/Colonial-Trades-Fair.html or 540-879-2280.

 July 5–Harrisonburg.